International placements

 International Students and your UK Student Visa

-If you are an international student and wish to do a placement overseas, Sheffield Hallam will continue to sponsor you.
+If you are an international student and wish to do a placement overseas, Sheffield Hallam will continue to sponsor you if required, please check this with the International Experience Team.
 You will need to seek immigration permission from the country where you will work unless it is your home country.
 You must follow the same guidelines as if you were working in the UK and keep us informed of any changes to your placement.
 Further information for International Students on Student Visas.

 Health, Safety & Welfare